Gurjit-Samra/CPSC471-DBMS-project/README.md

 ### The Mobile App

 As seen in the final report, this techfront also has a companion app.
+We have developed this companion app with Capacitor (https://capacitorjs.com/).

 To use the companion app, you will need to download Android Studio and all it's respective dependencies from here: https://developer.android.com/studio